jose-mdz/groq-chrome-ext/README.md

 ## Setup Requirements
 To use this extension, you must provide a Groq API key.
 The key will be securely stored in the extension's local storage for authentication purposes.
-To use this extension, you must provide a Groq API key.
-The key will be securely stored in the extension's local storage for authentication purposes.

 ## Key Features
 - **React-Based**: Built using the React library for a modern and efficient user interface.